Projects & Studies

 East Fork San Jacinto River

 The San Jacinto River watershed is a very large watershed that originates well outside of Harris County.
 The San Jacinto River flows through much of eastern Harris County and joins with the Houston Ship Channel before flowing into Galveston Bay along the southeastern edge of the county.
 The watershed (within Harris County) extends through the cities of Houston, Galena Park, Pasadena, Deer Park, Baytown, Humble, La Porte, Morgans Point, Shoreacres and Seabrook.
 The channels within the watershed drain all or part of Harris, Montgomery, Waller, Walker, Grimes, Liberty and San Jacinto counties, for a total drainage area of approximately 4,500 square miles.
 In Harris County, the San Jacinto River watershed covers about 487 square miles and includes seven primary streams: The San Jacinto River, the Houston Ship Channel, Cotton Patch Bayou, East Fork San Jacinto River, Boggy Bayou, Patricks Bayou and Panther Creek.
 There are about 310 miles of open streams within the watershed, including the primary streams and tributary channels.
-The estimated population within the watershed (Harris County portion) is just over 148,000.
+Based on the 2010 U.S. Census, the estimated population of the Harris County portion of the San Jacinto River watershed is 197,570.

 The San Jacinto River flows from its headwaters near Huntsville, through Lake Conroe and Lake Houston.
 Lake Houston was developed as a water supply reservoir and therefore does not provide significant storage during flood events.
 The Port of Houston Authority operates the Houston Ship Channel, which originates at the Turning Basin and follows the original alignment of Buffalo Bayou to the San Jacinto River.
 The Ship Channel continues through the San Jacinto River and San Jacinto Bay to Galveston Bay, which is the ultimate outfall for all drainage in Harris County.